-You want to sell part or all of your coin collection?
+You want to sell your coins?

 We offer two ways to do that: By auctioning them through our large-scale international auctions, or by outright cash purchase.

-Please contact us via e-mail or phone (0228/263 130, for additional phone numbers please look below) and give us a brief description of what you want to consign.
+Please contact us via e-Mail, phone (0228/263 130, for additional phone numbers please look below) oder WhatsApp: +49 228 263130 and give us a brief description of what you want to consign.

 Zentrale in Bonn

-Phone: 0228/263 130
+Telefon: 0228/263 130